Rates of estimation for high-dimensional multi-reference alignment: Abstract

 \section{Abstract}

 We study the continuous multi-reference alignment model of estimating a periodic function on the circle from noisy and circularly-rotated observations.
 Motivated by analogous high-dimensional problems that arise in cryo-electron microscopy, we establish minimax rates for estimating generic signals that are explicit in the dimension $K$.
-In a high-noise regime with noise variance $\sigma^2 \gtrsim K$, the rate scales as $\sigma^6$ and has no further dependence on the dimension.
+In a high-noise regime with noise variance $\sigma^2 \gtrsim K$, for signals with Fourier coefficients of roughly uniform magnitude, the rate scales as $\sigma^6$ and has no further dependence on the dimension.
 This rate is achieved by a bispectrum inversion procedure, and our analyses provide new stability bounds for bispectrum inversion that may be of independent interest.
 In a low-noise regime where $\sigma^2 \lesssim K/\log K$, the rate scales instead as $K\sigma^2$, and we establish this rate by a sharp analysis of the maximum likelihood estimator that marginalizes over latent rotations.
 A complementary lower bound that interpolates between these two regimes is obtained using Assouad's hypercube lemma.
+We extend these analyses also to signals whose Fourier coefficients have a slow power law decay.